Effective multiplicative independence of 3 singular moduli: Proof of Theorem

 \subsubsection{Case~\eqref{ecaseonetwotwofour}}

 This case is similar to cases~\eqref{ecaseonethreethreethree}--\eqref{ecaseonesixsixtwentyfour}, but somewhat special.
 Let us reproduce our data for the reader's convenience:

 We may again assume that ${e_x<e_y}$, which means now that ${e_x=1}$ and ${e_y=2}$, and we again have~\eqref{eyzxdegs},~\eqref{exthetay}.
-Furthermore, step~\ref{iaz} of the strategy described in Subsection~\ref{sssfourcases} works here as well: we prove that each of~$y,z$ is $2$-isogenous to~$x$, which, in particular, allows us to determine ${a_z=4}$.
-For the latter use, let us note that
+Furthermore, step~\ref{iaz} of the strategy described in Subsection~\ref{sssfourcases} works here as well: we prove that each of~$y,z$ is $2$-isogenous to~$x$, which, in particular, allows us to determine that ${a_z=4}$.
+For later use, let us note that

 where